Ohio-University-CS/PSY/README.md

 ### Canvas Sync Flow

 1. Install the browser extension.
-2. Log in to canBet from the extension popup.
+2. Log in to Canbet from the extension popup.
 3. Visit a supported Canvas/Instructure page.
 4. The extension reads assignment/submission data from the active Canvas session.
-5. Newly synced submissions are sent to canBet and awarded Bits.
+5. Newly synced submissions are sent to Canbet and awarded Bits.

 Example sync response: